Ctrl-Mila/university-coursework/programming-workshop/concurrency/README.md

 The goal of this module is to progressively introduce and apply core concurrency concepts, starting from basic notions and advancing toward classical synchronization models used in real-world problems.

-The practices are organized in increasing order of complexity and cover the following topics:

 ## Topics covered

 - Fundamental concepts of concurrency